Average But Inspired

 Sometimes you can't or don't want to paint an outdated piece of furniture, but that doesn't mean you can't give it a fresh look!
 Here are FIVE easy ways to update furniture WITHOUT paint!
 You will love these ideas!

-When we renovated our kitchen four years ago, we insisted on saving the original, built-in china cabinet because we’re doing the best we can to maintain the vintage charm of the home.
 So we kept the walnut-colored finish and just updated the hardware to match that of our new cabinets.
 It was the perfect solution!
 Now we have the original piece with a slightly updated look.
-Binder Ring Organization-7832

-5. Baskets (or Other Accessories)
+5. Use Baskets (or Accessories) to Update Furniture

 Creative Home Expressions plucked this beauty off the curb, even though it was missing two drawers, and made it her own with some new baskets!
-DSC09320_8354_edited-1_thumb5

 If your piece of furniture doesn’t have drawers that can be replaced with baskets, try adding some new accessories on or around it.
 This will give the piece an updated look that you can change out whenever you feel like it!